Chicken and apricot tagine

 - 1/3 cup whole blanched or slivered almonds

-Mix spices and 2 T olive oil together in a large bowl.
-Add chicken and toss with your hands to thouroughly coat chicken in spice mixture.
+- Mix spices and 2 T olive oil together in a large bowl.
+Add chicken and toss with your hands to thoroughly coat chicken in spice mixture.